-He once penetrated into one of these great forests and was so overwhelmed by the majesty and solemn stillness of the seene, that he forgot where he was, and his imagination went back to the primeval days when that great, still forest was sown, till the silent trees seemed monuments of past history.
-But still, this district of Manyema, he does not think so interesting as that of Uregga.
-In speaking of the Lualaba, after describing the various ways in which it is spelled and pronounced, he says if he could have his own way he would call it "Livingstone River, or Livingstone's Lualaba," to commemorate his discovery of it and his heroic struggles against adversity to explore it.
+He once penetrated into one of these great forests and was so overwhelmed by the majesty and solemn stillness of the scene, that he forgot where he was, and his imagination went back to the primeval days when that great, still forest was sown, till the silent trees seemed monuments of past history.
+But still, this district of Manyema (pronounced in various ways), he does not think so interesting as that of Uregga.
+In speaking of the Lualaba, after describing the various ways in which it is spelled and pronounced, he says if he could have it his own way he would call it "Livingstone River, or Livingstone's Lualaba," to commemorate his discovery of it and his heroic struggles against adversity to explore it.
 The letter in which he thus speaks of this region is dated November 1st, 1876.
 In three days he says he is going to explore this mysterious river to the utmost of his power.
 Two days previous to this letter, he wrote a long one on the horrors of the slave trade that casts a pall as black as midnight over all this tropical beauty.
 He says, that from Unyanyembe to Ujiji one sees horrors enough, but in this region they are multiplied tenfold.
-The traffic in slaves is so profitable and keeps up such a brisk trade with Zanzibar and the interior of Africa, that the native chiefs enter into it on the grandest scale, or rather it is more acurate to say banditti under the leadership of socalled chiefs.
-The Fulah tribe are very extensively engaged in the slave trade.
+The traffic in slaves is so profitable and keeps up such a brisk trade with Zanzibar and the interior of Africa, that the native chiefs enter into it on the grandest scale, or rather it is more accurate to say banditti under the leadership of so-called chiefs.